Finite Volume schemes#

 It is important to also set values into ghosts, since ghost cell may be used in the computational stencil.
 The construction of the operator now reads

-auto u = samurai::make_field<1>("u", mesh); // scalar field
+auto u = samurai::make_scalar_field<double>("u", mesh); // scalar field

-using cfg = samurai::FluxConfig<SchemeType::LinearHeterogeneous,
+using cfg = samurai::FluxConfig<samurai::SchemeType::LinearHeterogeneous,

 2, // stencil_size